Wyamio/Wyam.Web/input/recipes/booksite/overview.md

 Order: 1
-Description: An overview of the Blog recipe, including key features and usage notes.
+Description: An overview of the BookSite recipe, including key features and usage notes.
 ---
-The Blog recipe is probably the best way to get an experience similar to other blog-based static site generators like Jekyll.
-It will pick up all Markdown and Razor files in the `/posts` directory as blog posts, and all Markdown and Razor files in the root site directory as additional information pages.
-It will also generate Atom and RSS feeds for your posts, as well as create archives by date and by tags.
+The BookSite recipe fills a niche for websites dedicated to book and eBook marketing.

 # Key Features

-- Content pages in addition to blog posts.
-- Posts and pages can be in [Markdown](/modules/markdown) or [Razor](/modules/razor).
-- Tag engine, including a tag archive and tag lists on every post.
-- Automatic archive page.
-- Meta-refresh redirects and/or a Netlify redirect file.
+- Define chapter content and/or summaries as either Markdown or Razor files.
+- Integrated blog.
+- Support for arbitrary custom pages.
+- Individual Markdown or Razor files for homepage sections.
-- RSS, Atom, and/or RDF feeds.
+- RSS, Atom, and/or RDF feeds for the blog.

 # Scaffolding

 To scaffold the recipe, run:

 ```
-wyam new -r Blog
+wyam new -r BookSite
 ```

-This generates a skeleton set of input files that includes a blog post and a content page.
+This generates a skeleton set of input files that includes a chapter, blog post, custom page, and homepage sections.
 You can use this as a starting point for your own site.

 # Building

 To build a site with this recipe, run:

 ```
-wyam -r Blog
+wyam -r BookSite
 ```

 # Themes

-To select a specific [theme](/recipes/blog/themes), run:
+To select a specific [theme](/recipes/booksite/themes), run:

 ```
-wyam -r Blog -t CleanBlog
+wyam -r BookSite -t Velocity
 ```

 # Usage Notes

+## Example

+There's an excellent example of a full BookSite at [https://github.com/Wyamio/Wyam/tree/develop/examples/SherlockHolmes](https://github.com/Wyamio/Wyam/tree/develop/examples/SherlockHolmes).

 ## Blog Post Published Dates